CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Nehal Aggarwal, Editor

-Experts agree that you cannot get your period while pregnant.
-Let’s revisit why women get periods in the first place: Over the course of a menstrual cycle, the lining of a woman’s uterus slowly thickens in preparation for a fertilized embryo to implant in the uterine wall, explains Christine Greves, MD, an ob-gyn at the Winnie Palmer Hospital for Women and Babies, located in Orlando, Florida.
-However, if a woman doesn’t get pregnant at the end of her menstrual cycle, that uterine lining is then shed, resulting in a period, Cynthia Flynn, MD, a Florida-based ob-gyn with JustAnswer, adds.
+Let’s revisit why women get periods in the first place: Over the course of a menstrual cycle, the lining of a woman’s uterus slowly thickens with blood in preparation for a fertilized embryo to implant in the uterine wall, explains Christine Greves, MD, an ob-gyn in Orlando, Florida.
+However, if a woman doesn’t get pregnant at the end of her menstrual cycle, that uterine lining is then shed, resulting in a period, adds Cynthia Flynn, MD, a Florida-based ob-gyn.
+In other words, if you’re pregnant, your body retains and continues to build the uterine lining, rather than shedding it out in the form of menstrual period.

 Related Video

-Some possible reasons someone might experience bleeding during pregnancy include:
+Some other possible reasons you might experience period-like bleeding during pregnancy, per the experts, include:

 • Implantation bleeding: This happens during early pregnancy, when the newly fertilized embryo travels from the fallopian tube and attaches to the uterine lining, Minkin says.
 Implantation bleeding is usually light and not a cause for concern.